mTyguy/Terraform-Sentinel-Resources/Rules/README.md

 2).
 FA_Logins_Watchlist_v02 -- Rule intended to trigger off successful logins from countries designated as Foriegn Adversaries by US Federal Government

 3).
 Unapproved_RMM_Tools_v01 -- Rule is intended to trigger off the detection of unapproved RMM tools via a url connection

+/externaldata holds external data to be used in KQL queries

+/scripts holds helper scripts to retrieve externaldata